traceforce/terraform-provider-traceforce/docs/data-sources/source_apps.md

 ### Optional

-- `datalake_id` (String) Filter source apps by datalake ID.
+- `hosting_environment_id` (String) Filter source apps by hosting environment ID.
 If not specified, returns all source apps.

 ### Read-Only